doitintl/superPy/README.md

 ## Running `examples/Start here.ipynb`
 * Make sure you have jupyter running (`jupyter notebook` from the console) or use [Colaboratory](https://colab.research.google.com/)
-* Update the credentials in the notebook
+* Update the credentials in the notebook by following the steps above under "Get your authentication details"
 * Run it!